 How to Post to Multiple Social Media Platforms With One API

-- A PostPeer account (sign up for free)
+- A PostPeer account (free signup here)

-- An API key from your PostPeer dashboard
+- Your API key from the dashboard

-- At least one connected social media account
+- At least one connected social account

 curl -X POST https://api.postpeer.dev/v1/posts \

--H "x-access-key: your-api-key" \
+-H "x-access-key: YOUR_API_KEY" \

 -H "Content-Type: application/json" \